|1.||What does this Privacy Statement cover?|

 There are also a number of default settings on the site that are there to improve your user experience as well as to protect your privacy.
 Click here for more information.

-i) Non-personal and anonymized information: When you visit our Websites, we may collect information from you that does not personally identify you (“Non-Personal Information”).
+i) Non-personal and anonymised information: When you visit our Websites, we may collect information from you that does not personally identify you (“Non-Personal Information”).
 This includes demographic data, year of birth or age groups, geographic areas, and gender.
-This also includes computer-generated data that we automatically collect, such as the website from which you have come to our Websites, your Media Access Control address, your computer type, screen resolution, operating system version and Internet browser, as well as information based on your interaction with the Websites, such as web log information and page views on an anonymized basis.
+This also includes computer-generated data that we automatically collect, such as the website from which you have come to our Websites, your Media Access Control address, your computer type, screen resolution, operating system version and Internet browser, as well as information based on your interaction with the Websites, such as web log information and page views on an anonymised basis.
 We have to use your device type, your website interactions, and other Non-Personal Information to deliver the Websites and our Services to you and to help diagnose problems with our server.
 This technology helps us to, for example, compile aggregated statistics about our Users and their use of the Websites.
 We use these statistics to improve the design and content of the Website, to prepare and deliver our marketing programs, and for research and other purposes.
-We may also collect or create anonymized information, which is information that has been stripped of information that traditionally permits identification of specific individuals, such as names and full dates of birth, and/or that has been aggregated in a manner so that you and other users of the Websites are not personally identified.
-Because Non-Personal Information and anonymized information do not personally identify you, we may use either or both for any purpose, including sharing that information with our Group Companies and with other third parties.
+We may also collect or create anonymised information, which is information that has been stripped of information that traditionally permits identification of specific individuals, such as names and full dates of birth, and/or that has been aggregated in a manner so that you and other users of the Websites are not personally identified.
+Because Non-Personal Information and anonymised information do not personally identify you, we may use either or both for any purpose, including sharing that information with our Group Companies and with other third parties.
 In some instances, we may combine Non-Personal Information with personal information (such as combining your name with your geographical location).
 If we do combine any Non-Personal Information with personal information, the combined information will be treated by us as personal information, as long as it is combined, and its use by us will be subject to this Privacy Statement.

 ii) Mobile data: If you access the Websites using a mobile device (e.g. your phone or tablet), we may collect mobile device identifiers such as the device type and the operating system.
 We use mobile analytics software to allow us to deliver you the Websites and the Services and better understand the functionality of our Websites and Services.
 For example, if you are accessing the Ancestry mobile application, this software may record information such as how often you use the application, the events that occur within the application, aggregated usage, performance data, and from where the application was downloaded.
 We do not link the information we store within the analytics software to any personally identifiable information you submit within the mobile app.
 Our Websites may also collect other non-personal information from your mobile device, such as your geographic location, with your permission.
 For example, if you use your mobile device to take a photo through the Ancestry mobile application, we will ask if you wish to include your location.
 If you agree to this request, we will add your location to the photo.
 We will also occasionally send you push notifications to provide you information about our services.
 You may opt-out of these notifications at the device level.

 iv) About our advertisements: Because occasionally the Websites may be partially advertiser supported, you may not "turn off" the advertising that appears on Ancestry pages.
 These third-parties may employ cookies and action tags (also known as single pixel gifs or web beacons) to measure advertising effectiveness (they do not collect personal information) and to provide information about your activity on the Websites to provide targeted advertising based upon your interests.
 If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking here.
-In addition, if you are a Facebook user and would like to opt out of receiving Facebook ads personalized based on the websites you visit, please click here.
+In addition, if you are a Facebook user and would like to opt out of receiving Facebook ads personalised based on the websites you visit, please click here.
 Please note this does not opt you out of being served advertising and generic ads will still appear on our Websites.

 v) Social media features: Our Websites may include social media features, such as the Facebook “Like” button and widgets, such as the "Share this” button or interactive mini-programs that run on our site.
 These features may record which page you are visiting on our site, or set a cookie to enable the feature to function properly.
 Social media features and widgets are either hosted by a third party or hosted directly on our Websites.
 Your interactions with these features are governed by the privacy statement of the companies providing each such feature.